ShuoyangWang/QDNN/README.md

-# SCAD-Penalized Partially Linear Quantile Regression with DNN Nonlinear Component
+# SCAD-Penalized Partially Linear Quantile Regression with Neural Network Nonlinear Component with Deep and Shallow Structure Selection

-This repository contains a cleaned computational implementation of the SCAD-penalized partially linear quantile-regression framework described by Algorithm 1 and Algorithm 2.
+This repository contains a cleaned computational implementation of the SCAD-penalized partially linear quantile-regression framework.

 The working model is